nickwohnhas/oo-amtrak-pca-000/README.md

 ## Issuing Tickets

 Take a look at the above JSON.
-Since there is at least one remaining seat in the train at each station, the potential Solana Beach to Santa Barbara rider would be issued a ticket.
+Since there is at least one remaining seat in the train at each station, a customer who wants to travel from Solana Beach to Santa Barbara would be issued a ticket.
 Your program should remember to decrease the number of seats remaining when a ticket is issued.

-Therefore, after your program creates one new ticket, the remaining seat counts at the origin and destination stations and all stations in between them should go down by one:
+Therefore, after your program creates this new ticket, the remaining seat counts at the origin and destination stations *and all stations in between them* should go down by one:

 ```json
 [